 Write a will and provide as best you can for the future, then put yourself and your family in God’s hands.
 Don’t be afraid of death or dying for their sake.
 If you die first, God will still be with them.
 Remember, he loves them much more than you do.

-But you, O God, do see trouble and grief; you consider it to take it in hand.
-The victim commits himself to you; you are the helper of the fatherless.
+But you, God, see the trouble of the afflicted; you consider their grief and take it in hand.
+The victims commit themselves to you; you are the helper of the fatherless.
 (Psalm 10:14)

 A father to the fatherless, a defender of widows, is God in his holy dwelling.
 (Psalm 68:5)

-Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.
+Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.
-Finally, brothers, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.
+Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.
 (Philippians 4:6-8)

 Cast all your anxiety on him because he cares for you.
 (1 Peter 5:7)